-1.2.1 Gender-neutral writing in correspondence
+1.2.2 Gender-neutral writing in correspondence

 Gender-inclusive writing, which avoids references to gender whenever possible, is increasingly becoming standard practice in correspondence.
-It may be useful or even essential to apply gender-inclusive guidelines when writing to the following audiences:
+It may be essential to apply gender-inclusive guidelines when writing to the following audiences:

-individuals whose gender is unknown

-non-binary individuals (that is, individuals who do not identify with either the masculine or the feminine gender)
+- individuals whose gender is unknown assuming gender based on a person's first name is not best practice. - non-binary individuals (that is, individuals who do not fully identify as a woman or a man)